MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/external-guest-access.md

 # Overview of external access in Microsoft 365

-There are _____ ways people from outside your organization can access your Microsoft 365 resources:
+With Microsoft 365, you can collaborate with people outside your organization in a variety of ways.

-- As a guest in a Microsoft Teams team or a Microsoft 365 group
+These are the primary ways people from outside your organization can access your Microsoft 365 resources:

-- As a guest in a SharePoint site
+- As a guest in a Microsoft Teams team, a Microsoft 365 group, or a SharePoint site
 - As a guest with a sharing link to a file or folder
 - As a participant in a 1:1 or group chat
 - As a participant in a Teams shared channel